 - Coaches will be available to advise and monitor the skill development of players at all levels of play. - Coaches and players should pay attention to good player nutrition and adequate hydration. - Players are responsible for adhering to the coach's instruction focused on improving ball handling skills and safe use of the hockey stick.

-We certify that we have read, understand, and agparticipation. gree to adhere to the cautions, considerations and respon sibilities required for
+We certify that we have read, understand, and agree to a participation. dhere to the cautions, considerations and responsibilities required for

 Student Name:

 Student Signature: Date:

 Parent Signature: Date:

 GOLF CAUTIONARY STATEMENT